Good to have you along on this post-Christmas day, December 26th.

 The problem reverts back now.

-Well, that's a that goes back to the monetary issue, Tom.
+Well, that goes back to the monetary issue, Tom.

 But before I let you go, let me just say, nobody was complaining when they were riding the run-up in their home price.

-But now that the price the the bubble is burst and people are seeing, yes, their homes, whether they're in the subprime market or not, come down a little bit.
+But now that the bubble has burst and people are seeing, yes, their homes, whether they're in the subprime market or not, come down a little bit.

-Why now they're all saying, oh, my the price of my home is coming down.
+Why, now they're all saying, oh, the price of my home is coming down.

 You weren't complaining when it was being run up.

-So my look at the I don't know where that comes in here, because we need to go back and look at what happened.
+So I don't want to know where that comes in here because we need to go back and look at what happened.

 A year and a half ago, he should have reacted to things.

-You're talking about raising raising the federal funds rate, raising interest rates, tightening up the money supply.
+You're talking about raising the federal funds rate, raising interest rates, tightening up the money supply.

 He raised it too fast, too quickly.

-Tom, Tom, I gotta let you go, but I'm gonna tell you something.
+Tom, I got to let you go, but I'm going to tell you something.

-For every individual that said just what you said, there are ten who say the problem was a federal funds rate of one or one and a half or two percent for months and months and months, and those low interest rates drove the housing bubble.
+For every individual that said just what you said, there are 10 who say the problem was a federal funds rate of 1 or 1.5% or 2% for months and months and months, and those low interest rates drove the housing bubble.

 In the meantime, let's squeeze in a few more calls before we have to say goodbye.